-Some of my German ancestors arrived in east-central Missouri in the mid-1800s—into a lush region that reminded them of home: they dubbed it “the Missouri Rhineland.”
+Some of my German ancestors arrived in east-central Missouri in the mid-1800s—into a lush region that reminded them of home: They dubbed it “the Missouri Rhineland.”
 These well-educated immigrants made quite a life for themselves.
-One of these earlier settlers (though not one my direct ancestors) was Gert Goebel, who eventually published his journal: The Development of Missouri: A German Immigrant’s First-Hand Account of Life in the Missouri Backwoods.
+One of these earlier settlers (though not one of my direct ancestors) was Gert Goebel, who eventually published his journal: The Development of Missouri: A German Immigrant’s First-Hand Account of Life in the Missouri Backwoods.

 In this volume, he occasionally comments on the Americans already settled in those areas of the state.
 As with any demographic, there were wise and admirable people among them, as well as foolish and lazy people.
 This is evident in his chapter where he describes the kinds of homes they built.
 It was clear that the manner of shelter correlated to the character of the owner.

 Goebel wrote that even “the most modest cabin” could be built to sufficiently shelter a family from the elements.
-“The large majority of these new settlers thought enough of their wives and children to effect at least this protection for them but still there were some individuals, who were endowed with such an immeasurable dose of dull indolence, that they could not arouse themselves to what little exertion was required to alleviate the unavoidable suffering of their families by being compelled to live in a perfectly open cabin all around and above; these were fellows, who would crawl from one corner to another to keep from getting too wet when it rained, rather than patch up their defective roof, they would wrap themselves up in their blankets rather than daub their walls and they would not think of chopping wood until the last chip was smoking on the fire.”
+“The large majority of these new settlers thought enough of their wives and children to effect at least this protection for them, but still there were some individuals who were endowed with such an immeasurable dose of dull indolence that they could not arouse themselves to what little exertion was required to alleviate the unavoidable suffering of their families by being compelled to live in a perfectly open cabin all around and above; these were fellows who would crawl from one corner to another to keep from getting too wet when it rained rather than patch up their defective roof, they would wrap themselves up in their blankets rather than daub their walls and they would not think of chopping wood until the last chip was smoking on the fire.”